History of Mizoram: Christianity and education

+Due to the rise in Christianity traditional practices such as Chapchar Kut began to decline.
+Social change with the establishment of educational institutions also undermined and led to the decline of Zawlbuks.
+While Christian missionaries did not abolish or prohibit the institution of zawlbuks, parents of the evangelised generation preferred pursuit in modern education standards and social mobility.
+The decline of Zawlbuks also created the foundations for the educated class of Mizoram who would eventually go on to found the Young Mizo Association.

-Lushai Hills District
+Autonomous District Council

 Following the Bordoloi sub-committee's suggestion, a certain amount of autonomy was accepted by the government and enshrined in the Six Schedule of the Indian Constitution.
 The Lushai Hills Autonomous District Council came into being in 1952 followed by the formation of these bodies led to the abolition of chieftainship in the Mizo society.
 The autonomy however met the aspirations of the Mizos only partially.
 Representatives of the District Council and the Mizo Union pleaded with the States Reorganization Commission (SRC) in 1954 for integration of the Mizo-dominated areas of Tripura and Manipur with their District Council in Assam.
 The tribal leaders in the northeast were laboriously unhappy with the SRC recommendations.
-They met in Aizawl in 1955 and formed a new political party, Eastern India Union (EITU) and raised their demand for a separate state comprising all the hill districts of Assam.
+They met in Aizawl in 1955 and formed a new political party, Eastern India Tribal Union (EITU) and raised their demand for a separate state comprising all the hill districts of Assam.
 The Mizo Union split and the breakaway faction joined the EITU.
 By this time, the UMFO also joined the EITU and then understanding of the Hill problems by the Chuliha Ministry, the demand for a separate Hill state by EITU was kept in abeyance.